Situated in Northern Europe, Lithuania is a gorgeous country, known for its nature and beautiful forests that cover about 33% of its territory.

 OVERALL RISK : LOW

 Generally, Lithuania is a safe country to travel to.
-What is interesting about crime rates in Lithuania is the fact that, even though it has moderate crime rate, there are no dangerous areas, districts or ghettos that you should avoid, and crime is spread pretty much evenly across the country.
+What is interesting about crime rates in Lithuania is the fact that, even though it has a moderate crime rate, there are no dangerous areas, districts, or ghettos that you should avoid, and crime is spread pretty much evenly across the country.
 What you should keep in mind is to try and avoid areas with many bars and clubs, due to possible encounters with drunk or intoxicated people.

 TRANSPORT & TAXIS RISK : HIGH

-The group of people most known for scamming tourists are taxi drivers.
-So much so that it is even recommended not to use taxi as transportation in Lithuania.
+The group of people most known for scamming tourists is taxi drivers.
+So much so that it is even recommended not to use a taxi as transportation in Lithuania.
 They are known for charging up to 10 times the real price of the ride.
 Apart from that, many drivers won't even negotiate - they just refuse to drive out-of-towners for any less money than what they offer.

 PICKPOCKETS RISK : MEDIUM